Wes0617/SecuroSurf/README.md

 ### 🔹 Is this effective?

 As of today (v1.60) it is, but only if used correctly!
 That is, __all the people you are playing with must use it__.
-Otherwise, hackers can still connect through the people that aren't running the firewall.
-How this works is illustrated by the diagram below; if the _Assistant_ and _Lester_ are running the firewall, but _Rickie_ is not, hackers can connect to _Rickie_, _Lester_ and the _Assistant_ _through_ _Rickie_:
+Otherwise, hackers can still connect through the people that aren't protected by the firewall.
+How this works (tunneling) is illustrated by the diagram below; if the _Assistant_ and _Lester_ are running the firewall, but _Rickie_ is not, hackers can connect to _Rickie_, _Lester_ and the _Assistant_ _through_ _Rickie_:

 <p align="center"><img src="md_images/tunneling_diagram.png"></p>

 Will the firewall continue to work in future?
-It probably will, because changing the game's network architecture now, at the end of its life, would be a big waste of money.
+It most probably will, because changing the game's network architecture now, at the end of its life, would be a huge waste of money.
 GTA Online will continue to be a P2P game, unfortunately.

 ------------------------------------------------------------------------------------------------------------------------